ttlock/iOS_TTLock_Demo_Deprecated/README.md

 pod install

 Manually
+<br>1.Drag the TTLock.framework into your project.
+<br>2.Find the target settings in this application, then find 'General' -> 'Embedded Binaries', add the framework above.
+<br>3.Find Targets->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth framework to your project .

+# TTLockDFU.framework

+## Minimum iOS Target:
+   iOS 8.0

+## Minimum Xcode Version:
+   Xcode 8.3.3
+## Installation

+First, add the following line to your Podfile:

+pod 'TTLockDFU'

+Second, install TTLock into your project:

+pod install

+Manually

-1.Drag the TTLock.framework and DFUDependence.framework into your project.
+<br>1.Drag the TTLockDFU.framework ,TTLock.framework and DFUDependence.framework into your project.
-2.Find the target settings in this application, then find 'General' -> 'Embedded Binaries', add the two frameworks above.
+<br>2.Find the target settings in this application, then find 'General' -> 'Embedded Binaries', add the three frameworks above.
-3.Find Targets->Build Settings ->Always Embed Swift Standard Libraries ,then set 'YES'.
+<br>3.Find Targets->Build Settings ->Always Embed Swift Standard Libraries ,then set 'YES'.
-4.Find Targets->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth framework to your project .
+<br>4.Find Targets->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth framework to your project .

 ## Introduction